whatevergeek/dssgworkshop-dataprep/dataprep-workshop.md

 ## Read data from Python

-You can run a data preparation package from Python or PySpark and retrieve the result as a **Data Frame**.
+You can run a data preparation package from Python and retrieve the result as a **Data Frame**.

 To generate an example Python script, right-click __BikeShare Data Prep__, and select __Generate Data Access Code File__.
 The example Python file is created in your **Project Folder** and is also loaded in a tab within Workbench.
 The following Python script is an example of the code that is generated: